Laurence Bowen: Career

+In 2025 Bowen is Executive Producing Series 2 of Big Mood.
+Nicola Coughlan was nominated in 2025 for a BAFTA for her performance in it and the series has just won the Comedy Guide Award in 2025 for Best Comedy Srama.

 Suburban Shootout

 In the US, HBO and now ABC are developing a US version of Suburban Shootout and NBC a US version of Gates.
 Bowen co-created and is executive producing both shows.